 Past students have remarked in their feedback that they really loved the contemporary nature of the topics discussed and learned a lot about how the political world is connected, but that there is a high demand on students to keep up to date with the required reading and additional resources links provided each week.

-A realistic weekly time management plan is paramount for students to achieve good results in this subject.
+A realistic weekly time management plan and regular teacher contact is paramount for students to achieve good results in this subject

 Things you can do now